- Meet Consumers/Patients

 Physicians Committee for Responsible Medicine: pcrm.org/health/health-topics/essential-fatty-acids.
 Accessed 20 April 2015.

 Vanek VW, Seidner DL, Allen P, et al; Novel Nutrient Task Force, Intravenous Fat Emulsions Workgroup; American Society for Parenteral and Enteral Nutrition (A.S.P.E.N.)
 Board of Directors.
 A.S.P.E.N. position paper: clinical role for alternative intravenous fat emulsions.
 Nutr Clin Pract.
 2012; 27:150-192.

 Alyce Newton, MS, RD, LDN, CNSC, is Medical Science Liaison for Fresenius Kabi USA, LLC.

-Editor’s note: More details about the specific types of IV lipid emulsions are available in a table created byTrisha Furhman and published by Dietitians in Nutrition Support (DNS) in Support Line (Nov 2014,vol 36, no 6), posted with permission at www.oley.org/documents/IV_Fat_Emulsion_Guide.pdf.
+Editor’s note: Click here for more details about the specific types of IV lipid emulsions available in a table created byTrisha Furhman and published by Dietitians in Nutrition Support (DNS) in Support Line (Nov 2014,vol 36, no 6), posted with permission.